 #13.
 Acknowledge respectful behavior

 Parenting is a delicate balance of teaching, consequences, and validating good behavior.
-Make it a habit to look for and applaud positive changes in their action toward you and others.
+Make it a habit to look for and applaud positive changes in your child's behavior toward you and others.

 For example, instead of calling his sister derogatory names, your son respectfully told her he wasn't happy with something she did.

-That's an example of communicating his feelings in a positive and respectful manner.
+That's an example of communicating his feelings positively and respectfully.
 Openly recognizing their good deeds is another effective way to encourage behavioral changes.

 Final Thoughts on How to Deal with a Disrespectful Grown Child

 Parenting is a stressful job, no doubt.
 However, respect is a two-way street.
-Approaching the situation in a mature, loving, kind, supportive, and respectful way is likely to encourage a change in the status quo.
-Got time for another parenting piece?
-Read Positive Parenting Solutions Review 2022: Is It Worth It?
+Approaching the situation in a mature, loving, kind, supportive, and respectful will likely encourage a change in the status quo.
+Is it time for another parenting piece?